-29 44 Q. -- who don't have time, one would assume, to look at
+29 44 Q. -- who don't have time, one would assume, to look at the fine detail of the MHPS framework or the Trust 1 2 quidelines, so a refresher at the point of need might 3 be something that the Trust considers to be entirely appropriate.
+My question was merely aimed at if the 4 5 person doing that in future --10:39 Doing that.

-A. Doing that.
 Yes I accept that.

-7 45 Q. You've accept that point and I don't need to go any8 further with that.

-Now, Mr. O'Brien raises an issue that at WIT-82617, 10 10.39 11 where he considers that the Trust preferred the MHPS 12 Framework rather than The Trust guidelines.
+6 Α. 7 45 You've accept that point and I don't need to go any Ο. further with that.
+8 9 10 Now, Mr. O'Brien raises an issue that at WIT-82617, 10.39 11 where he considers that the Trust preferred the MHPS 12 Framework rather than The Trust guidelines.
 I iust 13 want to read out what he says about that at 14 paragraph 42.
 642; I think my number 6 has fallen off.
 15 I'll just read that paragraph and you can comment on it 10:39 16 if you think appropriate.
-He says:

-18 "I wish to reiterate my concern and dissatisfaction in 19 respect of the length of time the Trust took to conduct 20 and complete the formal investigation using the MHPS 10:39 Framework, and which was in breach of The Trust's own 21 22 policy, namely the Southern Trust Guidelines for 23 handling concerns about doctors and dentists' 24 performance (September 2010).
+He says: 17 18 "I wish to reiterate my concern and dissatisfaction in 19 respect of the length of time the Trust took to conduct 20 and complete the formal investigation using the MHPS 10:39 21 Framework, and which was in breach of The Trust's own 22 policy, namely the Southern Trust Guidelines for 23 handling concerns about doctors and dentists' 24 performance (September 2010).
 Under That Trust policy, 25 the investigation regarding my practice should have 10.40been undertaken and concluded within four weeks from 26 27 the date of exclusion on 30th December 2016.
-The Trust 28 did not comply with that policy, and indeed during the 29 course of the investigation, the Trust ignored it,
+The Trust did not comply with that policy, and indeed during the 28 29 course of the investigation, the Trust ignored it,

 1 preferring MHPS Framework.
-On raising my concerns 2 regarding this with the Trust, I was advised by Ms. Hynds, assistant to the Case Investigator, that the 3 MHPS Framework was 'overarching'.
-It remains my view 4 5 that the Trust was entitled to use the MHPS Framework 10:40 6 in conducting such a formal investigation, and to which 7 the Trust's guidelines referred, but it was the latter 8 that was related to my contract of employment.
+On raising my concerns 2 regarding this with the Trust, I was advised by 3 Ms. Hynds, assistant to the Case Investigator, that the MHPS Framework was 'overarching'.
+It remains my view 4 5 that the Trust was entitled to use the MHPS Framework 10:40 in conducting such a formal investigation, and to which 6 7 the Trust's guidelines referred, but it was the latter 8 that was related to my contract of employment.
 I found 9 it remarkable that the Trust could so readily fail to comply with its own guidelines while alleging that 10 10.41 11 I had failed to comply with The Trust policy concerning 12 triage of referrals, even though it did not have one".

-You can see the substance of the complaint there from 14 15 Mr. O'Brien is in relation to his belief that, number 10:41 16 1, the delay and the four-week aspect - which you have 17 spoken to but if you want to add anything to that, 18 please feel free to do so - and also his belief there was a hierarchy in the way the Trust relied on either 19 20 the framework or the guidelines, and that operated to 10:41 21 If you want to read through it his disadvantage.
-22 again, I'll just give you a moment and you can reply to 23 that as you see fit, because you are specifically named 24 in that paragraph so we wanted to bring it to your attention.
+You can see the substance of the complaint there from 14 Mr. O'Brien is in relation to his belief that, number 15 10:41 16 1, the delay and the four-week aspect - which you have spoken to but if you want to add anything to that, 17 18 please feel free to do so - and also his belief there 19 was a hierarchy in the way the Trust relied on either 20 the framework or the guidelines, and that operated to 10:41 21 his disadvantage.
+If you want to read through it 22 again, I'll just give you a moment and you can reply to 23 that as you see fit, because you are specifically named 24 in that paragraph so we wanted to bring it to your attention.
 25 10.41 the MHPS Framework were used or not used.
 I'm not sure I understand that.